Italians start every day with an espresso, standing at the counter of

 crunchiness of a bruschetta with the variety of a pizza, options include

-Margherita, Fig & Prosciutto, and Sausage.
+Margherita, Fig & Prosciutto and Chicken Pesto.
 A selection

 of Salads, Soups, and Paninis round out the afternoon menu.